 Buddhism is another religion in India, which has been important historically.
 However, the presence of the religion in the country has declined.
 However, there are still some important Buddhist sites in India.
 If you want to learn about the religions of India, it is worth visiting some of these Buddhist sites.

 It is believed that Buddha was enlightened in Bodhgaya (or Bodh Gaya) and Buddhist pilgrims visit the site every year.
 They meet to pray and participate in meditation too.
 They go to the Mahabodhi Temple Complex, which is a UNESCO World Heritage Site.
 The site has a Bodhi tree.
-It is a descendent of the one under which Buddha experienced enlightenment.
+It is a descendant of the one under which Buddha experienced enlightenment.
 The temple was once in decline but underwent restoration to save it.
 There are other temples in the area that are popular for Buddhists to visit.
 Many of them have built by Buddhists from other nations, such as China, Bhutan, Japan, and Nepal.
-It’s a fantastic way to see Buddhism from many cultures in one place.
+It’s a fantastic way to see Buddhism in many cultures in one place.